 In the IREX vibrant barometer 2021, Miško Strugar, director, Radio Antena M, stated that there is “good legislative framework, and there are protection mechanisms, but there is also self-censorship, and, therefore, we have to empower journalists to resist pressures coming from the media owners, authorities, and from other power centers''.
 He further suggests that self-censorship is related to information regarding the Serbian Orthodox Church.
 This is due to information producers, both professional and nonprofessional, “that are fearful that they might have problems if they write anything remotely critical about that religious community”.

 Public broadcaster’s independence questioned

-In spite of improving in terms of the amount of digital platforms, the Montegrin media is about to deteriorate.
+In spite of improving in terms of the amount of digital platforms, the Montenegrin media is about to deteriorate.
 Despite gaining more independence in recent years and being – at least theoretically – protected by the Law on the National Public Broadcaster, the Government’s control over the public broadcaster RTCG is clearly visible.
 In 2018, the RTCG Council fired RCTG’s director Andrijana Kadija for allegedly acting against professional journalistic standards.
-The dismissal was condemned by international media and watchdog organisations and interpreted “as an attempt by the DPS party to reassert control over the broadcaster”, according to Freedom House.
-Following the replacement of Kadija, the OSCE Media Freedom Representative Harlem Désir stressed that “there should be no political interference in the public service broadcaster’s management” and announced planning on monitoring the further development of RTCG’s independence in Montenegro’s media sector.
+The dismissal was condemned by international media and watchdog organisations and interpreted as an attempt by the DPS party to reassert control over the broadcaster”, according to Freedom House.
+Following the replacement of Kadija, the OSCE Media Freedom Representative Harlem Désir stressed that “there should be no political interference in the public service broadcaster’s management” and announced plans to monitor the further development of RTCG’s independence in Montenegro’s media sector.